KARNATISAITHARUN/documentation/using-ocular/tutorials/interfacing.md

-# Interfacing with Ocular
+# Interfacing with ShiftLeft Ocular

-Showing our results to the outside world is a key to collaboration and thus success!
-We want to make it as easy as possible for you!
-The following commands show you how to talk and represent your results, to the outside world.
+This tutorial shows you how to interface with ShiftLeft Ocular as part of your workflow and interactions with colleagues.

-## Passing scripts to ocular
+## Passing Scripts to ShiftLeft Ocular

-Ocular can be used non-interactively, that is, you can pass scripts to Ocular, it will run those scripts and exit.
-To try this out, place the following into `test.sc`:
+ShiftLeft Ocular can be used in non-interactive mode, to execute commands and operations without typing them after the prompt.
+The commands are stored in a file which can be specified as an argument.
+ShiftLeft Ocular runs those commands and then exits.
+For example, include in `test.sc`

 ```
 @main def exec(cpgFile: String, outFile: String) = {